 --Brant Burnett, Systems Architect, CenterEdge

-“Couchbase and Red Hat are partnering to bring the benefits of the Operator framework for applications, like the Couchbase Data Platform, to the market.
-Our joint customers will benefit from adopting Couchbase’s distributed NoSQL database on OpenShift to provide modern application portability across hybrid and multi-cloud environments while increasing performance, agility and availability – while at the same time reducing operational costs and complexity.
-The Red Hat OpenShift Container Platform is a strategic deployment platform for the Couchbase Autonomous Operator, which is certified and available in the Red Hat Container Catalog registry this week.”
+“Couchbase is collaborating with Red Hat to bring the benefits of the Operator Framework to applications like the Couchbase Data Platform.
+With Couchbase’s distributed NoSQL database on Red Hat OpenShift Container Platform, customers have even more options to provide modern application portability across hybrid and multicloud environments.
+Red Hat OpenShift Container Platform is a strategic deployment platform for the Couchbase Autonomous Operator, which is now available in the Red Hat Container Catalog registry.”

 --Jack Baratta, Senior Director, Global ISVs and Alliances